On this page

 - Revocation of Certification

 Exam score reports are typically posted to the candidate’s myNBMTM account 4 to 6 weeks after the close of the testing window.
 Although the examination is administered on the computer, we cannot provide you with your results upon completion of the exam.
 We conduct extensive quality control activities before releasing results to ensure that the examination is psychometrically sound and the data are accurate.

 Periodically, the NBMTM conducts research using data compiled from examination results.
 Candidate anonymity is guaranteed in all such cases.

 A candidate’s ability to pass the examination depends on the knowledge and skill he/she displays, and not on the performance of other candidates.
 Passing scores may vary slightly for each version of the examination.
 To ensure fairness to all candidates, a process of statistical equating is used.
 This involves selecting an appropriate mix of individual questions for each version of the examination that meets the content distribution requirements of the examination content blueprint.
-Because each scored question has been pretested, a difficulty level can be assigned.
 The process then considers the difficulty level of each question selected for each version of the examination, attempting to match the difficulty level of each version as closely as possible.
 Slight variations in difficulty level between different versions of the exam are addressed by adjusting the passing score up or down, depending on the overall difficulty level statistics for the group of scored questions that appear on a particular version of the examination.

 Details of incorrectly answered examination questions and correct answers to questions will not be provided to the candidate.
 This practice is in accordance with best practices in the field of professional accrediting.